Updated May 1. 2024

 The Lodge is a five-minute drive to the parking area at the Milford Sound Visitor Centre.
 From there, it’s a ten-minute walk to the wharf and the cruise boats.

 There’s no cellular service at Milford Sound, and along most of the Milford Highway.
-Wi-Fi was available at the Lodge for a price ($10 for 100 Mb) with no guarantees of getting reception.
+Free fibre internet over Wi-Fi is available at the Lodge but service can be affected by environmental factors.

-Now, it’s over to you.
+If you found this post helpful, please share it by selecting one or more social media buttons.
 Have you visited the area?
 Do you have any suggestions on the best way to see Milford Sound?
+Please share your thoughts in the comments.
+Thank you.

 If you find this information useful, subscribe to the newsletter and free access to packing lists, checklists, and other tools in Packing Light Travel's Resource Library.